facebook/react-native-website/docs/intro-react.md

 <block class="endBlock devNotes" />

-You can render this component multiple times and multiple places without repeating your code by using `<Cat>`:
+You can render this component multiple times and in multiple places without repeating your code by using `<Cat>`:

 ```SnackPlayer name=Multiple%20Components
 import React from 'react';